lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 • Population growth.
 In the human population, which has experienced a period of exponential growth, then the coalescence rate will be initially small, and the genealogical tree will have tips that are longer than usual.
+Population subdivision.
+Imagine two isolated populations that exchange migrants infrequently.
+If we sample 10 individuals from each population, then the two subsamples will coalesce as usual and then eventually the their two ancestral lineages will coalesce.

 1. Fluctuations in population size
 2. Migration/isolation models (structured coalescent)